bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 ```
 [see it on compiler explorer]: https://en.wikipedia.org/wiki/Expression_problem

 Some objects are constructed.

 Their addresses are add to a vector, witch elememnts are of type pro::proxy<drawable>.

 This is the "type eraser".

 The magic happens then inside of the algorithm.

 The "type erasure run time dispatch", provided by proxy, takes care, that the corresponding function of the concrete object is executed.

 Wes see, that
 - the implementation of the inteface ("drawable") used by the algorithm is not tied to the implementation of the conrete type ("circle", "spare", .. ),

 and

-- the implementation of the interface itself can be very generic by use uf clever template tricks.
+- the implementation of the interface itself can be very generic by use of clever template tricks.

 These features are intruding.

 So it is understanding, that "type erasure"" is the new cool thing in regards to runtime dispatch.

 This reaches so far, that new languages, like 'rust' go full in on that idea and dissmiss the idea of inherritance as a whole.
 The key messeage we get told is: Programming along classes utilizing the conventional v-table is old school and outdated.
 (see "type erasure ["My existing project uses virtual functions.
 How should I migrate to “Proxy”?]: https://microsoft.github.io/proxy/docs/faq.html#how-migrate